async-graphql/async-graphql/docs/en/src/define_simple_object.md

 ## Generic `SimpleObject`s

-If you want to reuse an `SimpleObject` for other types, you can define a generic SimpleObject and specify how its concrete types should be implemented.
+If you want to reuse a `SimpleObject` for other types, you can define a generic SimpleObject and specify how its concrete types should be implemented.

 In the following example, two `SimpleObject` types are created: